flolu/minimal-bazel-monorepo/README.md

 - Deploy automatically when committing to repository
 - Implement an Angular app
 - Bazel watcher for local development (watch for code changes, etc.)
+- These rules are kinda boiler paltey so you could wrap them up into gen rules. (refers to tests)

 # Done